By Nutritionist Blogger Jeni Tackett, RD, LD

 Healthy eating requires planning.

-Try to avoid the above scenario by planning ahead for busy evenings during the week.
-Here are some great ideas:
+Try to avoid the fast-food scenario by planning ahead for busy evenings during the week.
+Try these 4 ideas:

-And older kids love to help in the kitchen.
-Involve them in cooking!
-They are more likely to eat something they have helped to make, and who says you have to do it all?
+Kids are more likely to eat something they have helped to make, so invite them to help.
+(And who says you have to do it all?)

 Parents can make an impact on their child’s health and reduce the risk of their children becoming overweight or obese by planning ahead for roadblocks to healthy eating.